-- Explain basic concepts of probability;

-- Identify simple and compound events;

-- Recognize mutually exclusive events;

-- Analyze three conceptual approaches of probability;

-- Demonstrate properties of probability;

-- Define dependent and independent events;

-- Explain unconditional and conditional probability; and

-- Use of Bayes' theorem.
+Explain basic concepts of probability; ?
+Identify simple and compound events; ?
+Recognize mutually exclusive events; ?
+Analyze three conceptual approaches of probability; ?
+Demonstrate properties of probability; ?
+Define dependent and independent events; ?
+Explain unconditional and conditional probability; and ?
+Use of Bayes' theorem.

-3.3 Some Basic Concepts of Probability

-Business managers today have to take some critical decisions based on future expectations.
+Block I: Introduction to Statistics and Probability 48 Some Basic Concepts of Probability Business managers today have to take some critical decisions based on future expectations.
 They often want to know the chances of either an increase or decrease in the sales of the company, and the projects that will be finished on time, etc. Probability is defined as the numerical measure of the likelihood that an event will occur.
-Thus, it could be used as measure of the degree of uncertainty associated with events.